 We have been seeing lots of programming languages these days, but nothing can beat the popularity of JAVA.
-Since 25years, it's been the most leading programming language.
+For 25years, it's been the most leading programming language.
 The Java Framework is a platform that is used to create and develop web applications.
 There are numerous Java frameworks available in the market.
 In this article, we are going to check the list of Top 14 Java Frameworks.
 But, before that, What is a Java Framework?
 Let's get into the details.

 What is a Java Framework?